We’re following the government’s response to the crisis closely, particularly in relation to those who are self-employed.

 - Both you and your employer must have agreed to put you on furlough.

 - You can be on any type of contract, including a zero-hour contract or a temporary contract.

-- You might be expected to return to work part-time when the scheme changes on 1st July
+- You might be expected to return to work part-time but remain furloughed for the rest of your employed hours.

 - You were eligible to be furloughed under the scheme if you are a foreign national.